Ford Torino: 1972

 The biggest change for the Torino was the switch to body-on-frame construction from the unit-construction of the 1971 models.
 The new chassis was a perimeter design that was used to help give the Torino a quieter and more isolated ride.
-It featured an energy absorbing "S" shaped front end, torque boxes to isolate road shock, fourteen rubber body mounts and five cross members.
-The front suspension used a short/long control arm design, with a computer selected coil spring mounted on the strut stabilized lower control arm, as in the fullsize Ford.
-The rear used a four link suspension, which Ford called "Stabul," with a computer selected coil spring mounted on a solid axle.
+It featured an energy-absorbing S-shaped front end, torque boxes to isolate road shock, fourteen rubber body mounts and five cross members.
+The front suspension used a short/long control arm design, with a computer-selected coil spring mounted on the strut stabilized lower control arm, as in the fullsize Ford.
+The rear used a four-link suspension, which Ford called "Stabul," with a computer-selected coil spring mounted on a solid axle.
 The wheel track increased by at least 2 in over 1971 models.
-Motor Trend stated the "road isolation and vibrational dampening is superb" in its test of a 1972 Gran Torino Brougham 4-door.
+Motor Trend' stated the "road isolation and vibrational dampening is superb" in its test of a 1972 Gran Torino Brougham 4-door.
 Ford offered two suspension options, a heavy-duty and competition suspension.
 The heavy-duty suspension included a larger front sway bar, and heavy-duty springs and shocks.
-Competition suspension, only available in two-door models, included the most heavy-duty springs and shocks, heavy duty rear upper control arms and bushings, a larger front sway bar, and a rear sway bar.
+Competition suspension, only available in two-door models, included the most heavy-duty springs and shocks, heavy-duty rear upper control arms and bushings, a larger front sway bar, and a rear sway bar.
 This was the first year that a rear sway bar was offered in the Torino.
-Front disc brakes was standard equipment on all Torinos, which no other American intermediate (other than its sister car the Mercury Montego) offered in 1972.
+Front disc brakes were standard equipment on all Torinos, which no other American intermediate (other than its sister car the Mercury Montego) offered in 1972.
 Gran Torino Squire station wagons had power brakes as standard equipment, but it remained an option for all other models.
 Further, it was a mandatory option for all 429 cuin powered models.
 The power steering was completely revised to be integral in the steering box, rather than the external booster style used in previous years.
 All Torinos used 14-inch wheels, while 15-inch wheels were used for exclusively by police and taxi models.